What is Google Shopping & How Does it Work?

 5. Use remarketing lists for search ads.
 Using this service across all Google touchpoints (such as shopping, search, images, and so on), will increase the likelihood of conversion.
 Remarketing reminds users of their interest in your products and encourages them to part with their cash.

-So, there you have it: All you need to know and how to benefit from the recent changes to the Google Shopping experience.
+So, there you have it: All you need to know and how to benefit from the recent changes to the Google Shopping experience and an overview of how Google Shopping works.
 What are you waiting for?
 Get out there and list your products for FREE.